Cavity-Free Distributed Quantum Computing with Rydberg Ensembles via Collective Enhancement: Local Entanglement

-\emph{Step 1: Local Entanglement}.---Rydberg blockade generates deterministic local entanglement between a control atom and a collective Rydberg excitation in an atomic ensemble (Fig.~\ref{fig:protocol_overview}, Step 1).
-The system comprises a control atom with states $\ket{g_c}$ (ground) and $\ket{r_c}$ (Rydberg), and an ensemble of $N \approx 1000$ atoms, each with ground $\ket{g}$ and Rydberg $\ket{r}$ states.
-The ensemble is initially prepared in the collective ground state $\ket{G_e} = \bigotimes_{i=1}^N \ket{g_i}$.
+The local entanglement between a control atom and a collective Rydberg excitation within an atomic ensemble (Fig.~\ref{fig:protocol_overview}a) is generated via the Rydberg blockade mechanism.
+The system consists of a single control atom with ground state $\ket{g_c}$ and Rydberg state $\ket{r_c}$, and an ensemble of $N \approx 1000$ atoms — chosen to balance collective enhancement ($\Omega_{\mathrm{eff}} = \sqrt{N}\,\Omega$, enabling nanosecond gates) against sensitivity to atom-number fluctuations and multi-level leakage that grow with $N$ (discussed below) — each with ground state $\ket{g}$ and Rydberg state $\ket{r}$.
+The ensemble is initially prepared in the collective ground state $\ket{G_e} = \bigotimes_{i=1}^{N}\ket{g_i}$, where $\ket{g_i}$ denotes the ground state of atom $i$.